SharGen/Data-Recovery/README.md

 **Key Features & Achievements:**

-**Signature-based Recovery:** Utilized unique file headers and footers for identifying and reconstructing files byte-by-byte, achieving a recovery accuracy of over 90% for supported file formats in simulated scenarios.
+**1. Signature-based Recovery:** Utilized unique file headers and footers for identifying and reconstructing files byte-by-byte, achieving a recovery accuracy of over 90% for supported file formats in simulated scenarios.
 Multi-threading: Leveraged multi-threading to run parallel recovery operations for multiple file types, improving recovery speed by ~40% compared to sequential execution.
-**Drive Scanning:** Scanned removable drives at a rate of 512 bytes per iteration, processing up to 50 iterations/second for fast detection of file patterns.
+**2. Drive Scanning:** Scanned removable drives at a rate of 512 bytes per iteration, processing up to 50 iterations/second for fast detection of file patterns.
-**Dynamic Progress Monitoring:** Implemented a dynamic progress bar for user-friendly feedback, ensuring an intuitive interface during the scanning process.
+**3. Dynamic Progress Monitoring:** Implemented a dynamic progress bar for user-friendly feedback, ensuring an intuitive interface during the scanning process.
-**Recovery Automation:** Saved recovered files to a designated directory with a consistent naming convention, enabling easy organization of up to 100 recovered files per session during testing.
+**4. Recovery Automation:** Saved recovered files to a designated directory with a consistent naming convention, enabling easy organization of up to 100 recovered files per session during testing.
-**Execution Time:** Demonstrated high efficiency with an average recovery time of ~5 seconds per file type for a 1GB test drive.
+**5. Execution Time:** Demonstrated high efficiency with an average recovery time of ~5 seconds per file type for a 1GB test drive.

 This tool showcases expertise in file systems, binary data processing, and Python's I/O and threading capabilities, reflecting strong problem-solving skills in cybersecurity and data recovery.